Interpretable Machine Learning for Survival Analysis: Review of Interpretable Machine Learning Methods

-To compute a component $\hat{f}_A(t|\mathbf{X})$, the components of all subsets of $A$ ($B \subset A$) are subtracted from the expected value of the prediction function with regard to all features not in set $A$ ($X_{-A}$), assuming that all features follow a uniform distribution over their respective range of values.
+To compute a component $\hat{f}_A(t|\mathbf{X}_A)$, the components of all subsets of $A$ ($B \subset A$) are subtracted from the expected value of the prediction function with regard to all features not in set $A$ ($X_{-A}$), assuming that all features follow a uniform distribution over their respective range of values.
 By subtracting the lower-order components, their corresponding effects are removed, if a higher-order effect is to be computed, as well as it ensures the estimated effect to be centered.
 In this way, the computation is iterative, since lower-order components are required for the computation of higher-order components.

-Integrating over a uniform distribution when features are dependent, leads to a new dataset that deviates from the joint distribution and predicts improbable feature combinations.
+Integrating over a uniform distribution when features are dependent, leads to new datapoints that deviate from the joint distribution and makes predictions for observations with improbable feature combinations.
 This issue of extrapolation, similar to those discussed in previous sections, can cause functional ANOVA results to be biased.
-To control for the effect of dependence between input features, \textbf{generalized functional ANOVA} was introduced by Hooker\cite{hooker2007}.
-In the following, we will show how this method can be adapted to survival outcomes.
-The uniform distribution of the features on the unit cube used for functional ANOVA, is replaced with a general time-dependent weighting measure $w(t|x)$.
-The components are jointly defined as projections of the prediction function onto the space of additive functions under the inner product
+To control for the effect of dependence between input features, \textbf{generalized functional ANOVA} (GF-ANOVA)\cite{hooker2007} was introduced.
+This method can also be easily adapted for survival analysis by employing appropriate prediction functions.